kuod/cctf/README.md

 A small parser that takes in a CSV file and outputs the the input into FASTA

-Assumptions:
+Assumptions:\n
-1   header is the first cell
+1   header is the first cell \n
-2   Start is in column 2
+2   Start is in column 2 \n
-3   End is in column 3
+3   End is in column 3 \n
-4   Genome of interest is in row 2
+4   Genome of interest is in row 2 \n
-5   Prints the full sequence limited to 80 characters
+5   Prints the full sequence limited to 80 characters \n